kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 18. In the **Activate - Global Administrator** pane that appears on the right-side of the screen, enter **Testing PIM** in the **Reason** field, and then select the **Activate** button at the bottom of the pane, and wait for the Status to get succeeded for all the steps, it will automatically refresh the browser.

-19. On the **My roles | Azure AD roles** window, the **Eligible assignments** tab is displayed on the menu bar.
+19. On the **My roles | Microsoft Entra roles** window, the **Eligible assignments** tab is displayed on the menu bar.
 Select the **Active assignments** tab that appears next to it.
 Note the Global Administrator role does not yet appear.
 While the role has been activated, it has not been assigned to Patti's account since Holly has not yet approved Patti's request.

     >**Note:** If you recall, back in Task 1 Holly set up the Global Administrator role so that activation to a user account will require approval.
 What Patti just did was request that the Global Admin role be activated for her user account.
 This will send a request to Holly, who can then either approve or deny Patti's request for role activation.
 Holly will review and then approve this request in the next task.